 '''

 % sccs delta attr

 Comments? (^D to end)

 Changed defaults check.
 Now looks only for "flc="

-Ctrl/D
+Ctr//D

 1.9

 4 inserted

 4 deleted

 124 unchanged

+If you specify the name SCCS instead of one or more file names, SCCS

+performe a delta on every a file in the library Coupled with a similar

 '''

-If you specify the name SCCS instead of one or more file names, SCCS performs a delta on every s-file in the library.
+performs a delta on every s-file in the library.
 Coupled with a similar edit command, this function is useful for sets of files that must be kept in version synchronization even when not all of them are edited.
 SCCS asks for comments only once and applies the same comment to each file.